Skip to main content

 • Vitamin K. Vitamin K is one of the four fat-soluble vitamins.
 In terms of bone health, vitamin K regulates genetic mechanisms needed for the adequate production of bone-related proteins.

-All these vitamins are available in the form of natural supplements and can improve symptoms as an alternative treatment for osteoarthritis.
+All these vitamins are available in natural supplements and can improve symptoms as an alternative treatment for osteoarthritis.

 2. Acupuncture

 Acupuncture is a technique that involves applying pressure on Meridian’s lines by inserting needles.
-Meridian’s lines are special points on the body, each of which corresponds to a different landmark.
+Meridian’s lines are particular points on the body, each corresponding to a different landmark.

 Since acupuncture is a risky procedure that can lead to complications like bleeding, bruising, and pain, you should always consult a skilled and renowned practitioner to get it done.